xacgbeta/steam-ticket-generator-main/README.md

+# Disclaimer
+This project is not a modification of the original Rust implementation.
+It is simply a Python reimplementation of the same logic, created for convenience and ease of use by non-developers.

 # Steam Ticket Generator

 This project provides an implementation of a encrypted app ticket generator for Steam.
 The generated ticket can then be used to run games that require a valid ticket to check for game ownership (ex.
 Denuvo protected games).